piyumaha12/BankRuptcy_prediction/README.md

 # Libraries Uses:
 The web app was built in Python using the following libraries:

+- Streamlit
+- Pandas
+- Numpy
+- Scikit-Learn
+- TensorFlow
-- streamlit
+- Seaborn
-- pandas
+- Matplotlib
-- numpy
+- Plotly
-- scikit-learn
+- Scipy
-- tensorflow
+-